 A person’s economic and social position often influenced their fate if accused of witchcraft.
 A wealthier or influential person might be named as a witch, but prosecution was a different matter.
 Married women from wealthy families were confident that the charges would be ignored.
 Single and widowed accused women who did not have the protection of an influential male might find their plight was indeed dire.

 In 1692, some residents of Salem Village (now Danvers) believe that hundreds of witches from the surrounding areas gathered nightly in their own minister’s fields under the leadership of Satan himself.
-The witchcraft hysteria that began that year is an area of study on its own and is the backdrop for the final chapters in my historical novel The Redemption of Mehitabel Braybrooke to be released in March 2018.
+The witchcraft hysteria that began that year is an area of study on its own and is the backdrop for the final chapters in my historical novel In the Shadow of Salem that was released in June 2018.